Home | Volume 49 | Article number 38

 The integrated management of malnutrition model emphasizes community mobilization to identify malnourished children and provide appropriate care before severe complications arise [1].
 Active screening, carried out by community health workers or volunteers, plays a pivotal role in this model.
 Mid-upper arm circumference (MUAC) measurements have emerged as a reliable diagnostic tool, enabling early identification of malnourished children and reducing child morbidity and mortality [11].
 The COVID-19 pandemic has exacerbated the challenges of malnutrition, resulting in increased rates of acute malnutrition [10,12].
 However, the coverage of services for screening, referral, and treatment has been hindered by restrictions imposed during national lockdowns, social distancing measures, and the inadequate availability of personal protective equipment (PPE) for healthcare workers [10].
 Consequently, many children with acute malnutrition are diagnosed late, significantly increasing their risk of mortality.

 To address these pressing issues, a scoping review was conducted to explore the use of the FL-MUAC approach as a screening tool for acute malnutrition in children aged 6 to 59 months in Africa.
 This review aims to summarize the available evidence evaluating the effectiveness of FL-MUAC in identifying malnutrition, its impact on clinical-level outcomes such as early treatment and time to recovery, the implementation modalities of FL-MUAC, and the existing gaps in its use for screening malnutrition.
 The following research questions were investigated: how effective is the FL-MUAC in identifying malnutrition?
-What is the impact of FL-MUAC on clinical level outcomes such as early treatment to the time taken to recover?
+What is the impact of FL-MUAC on clinical-level outcomes such as early treatment and the time taken to recover?
 What are the implementation modalities of FL MUAC; and what are the gaps in the use of FL-MUAC in screening for malnutrition?
 By addressing these research questions, the review contributes valuable insights to policymakers, healthcare practitioners, and researchers, ultimately enhancing the screening and management of acute malnutrition in African contexts.

 Methods Up Down

 Identification of relevant and reliable studies: a comprehensive search was conducted by three independent reviewers to identify relevant articles on the FL-MUAC approach.
-The search sources included PubMed, Google Scholar, institution websites such as the Emergency Nutrition Network (ENN) and The State of Acute Malnutrition, electronic bibliographic databases like Mendeley, and reference lists of relevant studies.
+The search sources included PubMed, Google Scholar, institution websites such as the Emergency Nutrition Network (ENN) and The State of Acute Malnutrition; electronic bibliographic databases like Mendeley, and reference lists of relevant studies.
 The search strategy followed a population, interventions, control, and outcome (PICO) framework, as outlined in Table 1.
 The search terms and Boolean operators (AND, OR, and NOT) were utilized to create a comprehensive search syntax, incorporating keywords such as "family MUAC," "MUAC AND child," "caregiver OR parent," "acute malnutrition," and "community diagnosis OR community screening AND MUAC."
 The search aimed to include articles published from 2015, when the program started, onwards.

 Inclusion and exclusion criteria for studies: to be included in the review, studies had to meet specific criteria.
 The study population should have comprised caregivers with children aged 6-59 months who were screened for malnutrition using MUAC tapes at the community or household level.
 Studies that utilized MUAC as a means of detecting or diagnosing malnutrition were eligible for inclusion.
 The research period for the studies considered should have fallen within the timeframe from 2015 onwards.
 The review included various types of documents, such as operational documents, observational studies, intervention studies, and reviews.
 Studies that did not involve caregiver use of MUAC or focused on infants younger than 6 months of age, as MUAC is not recommended for this age group, were excluded.